 Not every dog owner owns a crate or is a fan of it.
 Some do not want to spend so much money on buying it.
-There are a few who have no luxury of space at home to accommodate its bulkiness.
+A few have no luxury of space at home to accommodate its bulkiness.
 Others simply dislike the thought of it being a cage for their puppies.

 AT A GLANCE (SEE ON AMAZON):